hyosubkim/bayes-toolbox/.ipynb_checkpoints/README-checkpoint.md

 # Bayesian Statistics Toolbox (BST)

-- What does this project do?
-- Why is this project useful?
-- How do I get started?
-- Where can I get more help, if I need it?
-- Goals
-- Contributions

 ## What is this?
 BST is a beta-version library of functions for running sophisticated Bayesian analyses in a simple, straight forward manner, and all in Python.